e2themillions/AnnotationCanvas/README.md

 ## What makes this Different from RoCanvas.js
+- More drawing tools (arrow, textbox, ellipse)

-- Added optional background image
+- Added possibility of loading a background image
 - Added "hollow" shapes (ie. circles without white fill)
+- Implemented undo/redo functionality
-- Fixed some bugs
+- Fixed some bugs (most notably related to redrawing)
-- Prepared for undo/redo implementation
+- Added some extra settings